-Risk Area Results Boar The Univ otion of Governmental Accounting Standards and Statement No. 84, Fiduciary Activities - risk that management improperly reports the versity's fiduciary activities in its financial ments.
-0 See Note 1 to the financial statements for disclosures related to this change in accounting principle addr is no TD-19 - The risk the federal funding to ess the financial impacts from the pandemic t appropriately recognized and disclosed in the financial statements.
-0 No matters are reportable
+Risk Area Results Adoption of Governmental Accounting Standards Board Statement No. 84, Fiduciary Activities - The risk that management improperly reports the University's fiduciary activities in its financial statements.
+See Note 1 to the financial statements for disclosures related to this change in accounting principle COVID-19 - The risk the federal funding to address the financial impacts from the pandemic is not appropriately recognized and disclosed within the financial statements. ⇒ No matters are reportable